-BTI 522 - Feminist/Womanist Biblical Hermeneutics (offered every other Spring)
+BTI 522 - Feminist/Womanist Biblical Hermeneutics (offered every other Spring dependent on instructor availability)

 This semi-seminar course studies feminist and womanist theories and their applications to biblical interpretation.
 We will examine feminist theoretical works with special attention to complex relationship between sexism and other binary modes of "isms" such as racism, heterosexism, and (neo)colonialism and then explore various strategies for applying theoretical insights to ethical biblical interpretation.